-The system under consideration constitutes only example of dynamical system analysis of the system cosmological origin but there are many other system with some parameter which shows hidden and unexpected properties as parameter varies.
-Let us remember some of them.
-In the problem of the motion star around the elliptic galaxy appears Henon, Heiles \cite{Henon:1964} hamiltonian system.
+The system under consideration constitutes only an example of dynamical system analysis of the system cosmological origin but there are many other systems with some parameter which shows hidden and unexpected properties as parameter varies.
+Let us remind some of them.
+In the problem of the motion star around the elliptic galaxy appears Henon, Heiles \cite{Henon:1964} Hamiltonian system.
 This system possesses the energy first integral $E$ and if $E > E_{crit}$ then transition to the chaotic behavior appears.
-Another example of bifurcation and emergence of the cyclic behavior in the system of the limit cycle type offers famous van der Pol equation $\ddot{x} + \mu (x^2 - 1) \dot{x} + x = 0$.
-For $\mu = 0$ the system is of harmonic oscillator type and for $\mu >0$, van der Pol's equation has a unique limit cycle and it is stable \cite{Perko:2001}.
+Another example of bifurcation and emergence of the cyclic behavior in the system of the limit cycle type is offered by the famous van der Pol equation $\ddot{x} + \mu (x^2 - 1) \dot{x} + x = 0$.
+For $\mu = 0$ the system is of harmonic oscillator type and for $\mu >0$, van der Pol's equation has a unique limit cycle and is stable \cite{Perko:2001}.
 The limit cycle is representing a closed trajectory in the phase space which attracts all trajectories from neighborhood.

 In this case $\epsilon = 0$ is a bifurcation value parameter and limit cycle behavior is an upper-level emergent property.
 For the interesting discussion on emergence, basal and upper-level models and reducibility see \cite{Wayne:2008}.